im-a-kookie/ParallelCore/README.md

    ```bash
    git clone https://github.com/im-a-kookie/ParallelCore.git
    ```
-2. Build the project and add the compiled library to your application.
+2. Build and reference library in project
-3. Follow examples above to create models.
+3. Follow examples above to get started

 ---

 ## Contributions

-Welcome, please open an issue or send PR.
+Contributions welcome, please open an issue or send PR.

 ---

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License